frenchytheasian/tracklist-to-spotify/README.md

 ## TODO
-- Get transfers.py working.
-It currently lacks the ability to take the scraped information and put it into a spotify playlist.
+- Test the program
-- Provide extra CRUD functionality within the program
+- Provide extra CRUD functionality within the program and maybe turn it into an unoficial API
-- Add functionality to create multiple playlists from multiple different tracklists all at once.
 - Update the README to contain proper directions on how to use this repository.
 - (Maybe?)
 Turn this into a website and build a frontend UI to carry out the creation of the playlist.